moj-analytical-services/rpackage_training/README.md

     })

 * You can find a full list of expect_ functions in the Testing chapter of the [R Packages book](https://r-pkgs.org/tests.html)
-* When the test runs, it will check that all of the expect functions
+* When the test runs, it will check that all of the expect functions produce a TRUE result.
+If they don't, that specific test will fail.

-**Exercise 16**: Create some tests for For example, take a look at developing a test for https://github.com/mammykins/regregrap/blob/master/R/fivereg_recent.R  which can be viewed at: https://github.com/mammykins/regregrap/blob/master/tests/testthat/test_fivereg_recent.R
+**Exercise 16**: Create some tests for the fivereg_recent function (taken from [here](https://github.com/mammykins/regregrap/blob/master/R/fivereg_recent.R):

-1) Create a new R script in the testthat folder called 'test_fivereg_recent.R'
-2) Then can copy code from http://r-pkgs.had.co.nz/tests.html#test-structure and adapt it.
-Can now check function that for instance is coded to:
+1) Save a copy of the fivereg_recent.R file from this repo into your R package repo.
+Take a look at the function.

+2) Run "devtools::use_testthat()" to set up your testing structure.

+3) Inside the test/testthat folder, create an R file called test_fivereg_recent.R

+4) Create some tests for this function, to check for example:

-- stop running if there is an error.
+  * Does the function stop running if there is an error.
-- stop running if the input is not a dataframe.
+  * Does the function stop running if the input is not a dataframe.
-- stop running if the input dataframe 'df' doesn't contain the variable 'register' that is of class character or the variable 'date' that is of class date. by testing the expectation that:
+  * Does the function stop running if the input dataframe 'df' doesn't contain the variable 'register' that is of class character or the variable 'date' that is of class date.

-- the code has run without an error.
-- an error is produced if a suitable dataset is not input, e.g. if an integer is input as the dataset or without the variables 'register' or 'date'.
-- the output is consistent with what we'd get if we manually did in excel.
-3) Run test using command+shift+t (it can be good to write something so the test should fail to begin to check the procedure is working).
+5) Run the tests you have created using command+shift+t.
+Try writing a test that the function will fail, just to see what happens!

 # 17. Functional testing